GauravvDev/Daybook-app-/README.md

 # Daybook

-Honestly?
-I built this for myself.
-I kept trying to track my routine — tasks, habits, water, whatever — and kept bouncing off apps that felt like spreadsheets wearing a productivity costume.
+Honestly, I built this for myself.
+I kept trying to track my routine tasks, habits, water, whatever and kept bouncing off apps that felt like spreadsheets wearing a productivity costume.
 So I made something calmer.
 Something I'd actually open every day instead of abandoning after a week.

 Turns out it grew into a full daily companion.
-Track your day, understand yourself a bit better, build some discipline — that's really the whole idea.
+Track your day, understand yourself a bit better, build some discipline, that's really the whole idea.

 ## Try it